jungao1106/jungao1106.github.io/_pages/about.md

 - (1).
 How to prompt large models efficiently.
 - (2).
 How to help large models understand our beautiful worlds faithfully.

-<span style="color:red">*😀I am actively looking for a 25 PhD offer and am open to discussion.
-Please feel free to drop me an e-mail if you are interested.*</span>
+<span style="color:red">*😀If you are interesed with me, please feel free to drop me an e-mail.*</span>

 News
 ======
+[2024.
+12] Got a paper accepted by AAAI 2025.

+[2024.
+10] I joined the [LINS Lab](https://lins-lab.github.io/group/) of Westlake University as a visitor.

 [2024.
 8] Got a paper accepted by Information Procession & Management (IP&M).

 [2024.
 7] Started my RA life.
 Co-working with [Postdoc‌.
 Yongqi Li](https://liyongqi67.github.io)